nzfeng/signed-heat-demo-3d/README.md

 ```
 A Polyscope GUI will open.

 If you do not clone recursively, some submodules or sub-submodules will not clone.
+(In particular, you may get errors about missing `CMakeLists.txt` files.)
 Initialize/update these submodules by running `git submodule update --init --recursive` or `git submodule update --recursive`.

 Linear solves are accelerated using the algebraic multigrid library [AMGCL](https://amgcl.readthedocs.io/en/latest/), which (unfortunately) requires Boost.
+If you do not want to use Boost, use `cmake -DSHM_NO_AMGCL=On` to compile to a program without AMGCL but with solve times \~5x slower (more or less for larger/smaller problems).
+Force use of AMGCL via `cmake -DSHM_NO_AMGCL=Off`.

 Boost can be installed on macOS using `brew install boost`, and the necessary modules on Ubuntu using
 ```
 sudo apt-get -y update
 sudo apt-get -y install libboost-dev libboost-test-dev libboost-program-options-dev libboost-serialization-dev